-In accordance with clause 17, schedule 2 of the Local Government (Administration) Regulations 1996 (Regulations) local governments must collect evidence regarding the CEO's performance in respect of the contractual performance criteria and any additional performance criteria in a thorough and comprehensive manner; and review the CEO's performance against the contractual performance criteria, based on that evidence.
+In accordance with clause 17, schedule 2 of the Local Government (Administration) Regulations 1996 (Regulations) local governments must collect evidence regarding the CEO's performance in respect of the contractual performance criteria and any additional performance criteria in a thorough and comprehensive manner; and review the CEO's performance against the contractual performance criteria and any additional performance criteria, based on that evidence.

 Additional conditions have been inserted under clause 2.4 of the policy to ensure that the process aligns with the new legislative requirements.
-Minor amendments to conditions 2.4c and 2.4i (re-numbered 2.4e and 2.4k) are also proposed to reflect the City's existing practice and reporting structure.
+Minor amendments to conditions 2.4c and 2.4i (renumbered 2.4e and 2.4k) are also proposed to reflect the City's existing practice and reporting structure.